Renformation

 The Exodus Wilderness Tabernacle

-The Tabernacle's curtains are seamed together by the 4-cubit "edge, end, outermost" (Ex.
+The Tabernacle's curtains are joined together as one by their 4-cubit "edge, end, outermost" (Ex.
 26:4),

 Each curtain has four edges: